 - Blood pressure reduction

-- Irritation to skin, mucus membranes and respiratory tract
+- Irritation to the skin, mucous membranes and respiratory tract

 - Pancreatic cancer